 Mexico's ex-public security head is convicted in the U.S. of taking cartel bribes

-A jury in New York has found a former Mexican law enforcement official guilty of taking millions of dollars in bribes from a notorious drug cartel.
+A jury in New York found Genaro Garcia Luna guilty of taking bribes from a cartel.
+NPR's Steve Inskeep talks to Maria Hinojosa, founder of Futuro Studios and co-host of the podcast USA V. Garcia Luna.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.